krunom/i18next-resource-store-loader-yaml/README.md

 `npm install i18next-resource-store-loader-yaml`

-This is a form of https://github.com/atroo/i18next-resource-store-loader
+This is a fork of https://github.com/atroo/i18next-resource-store-loader

 Its usage is exactly the same except that it loads YAML files instead of JSON.